ietf-wg-acme/acme/draft-ietf-acme-acme.md

 /* BEGIN JWS-signed request body */
 {
   "resource": "authz",
-  "delete": true
+  "status": "deactivated"
 }
 /* END JWS-signed request body */
 ~~~~~~~~~~

-The server MUST perform the same validity checks as in {{deleting-an-account}}
+The server MUST verify that the request is signed by the account key
-and reject the request if they fail.
-If the server deletes the account then it
+corresponding to the account that owns the authorization.
+If the server accepts
-MUST send a response with a 200 (OK) status code and an empty body.
+the deactivation, it should reply with a 200 (OK) status code and the current
+contents of the registration object.

+The server MUST NOT treat deactivated authorization objects as sufficient for
+issuing certificates.

 ## Certificate Issuance